gunnarfandrich/Sentinel/docs/Orin_Flashing.md

 ### Required Hardware

-A variant of the Jetson Orin Nano, or a variant of the older Jetson Nano (variants are listed below)
+A variant of the Jetson Orin Nano, or a variant of the older Jetson Nano (An incomplete list of variants are listed below)

 ** Jetson Orin Nano Developer Kit
 * Dev-22098
   * 8gb Model, without EMMC.
 Requires an NVME storage device to be installed.
+> **NOTE**
-Alternatively use a USB or SD Card, though these devices will be extremely slow and will face extremely flash degredation in comparison to an NVME and are not recommended.
+> Alternatively use a USB or SD Card, though these devices will be extremely slow and will face extremely flash degredation in comparison to an NVME and are not recommended.

 ** Jetson Nano Developer Kit
 * P3448-0003